This is a best prospect industry sector for this country. Includes a market overview and trade data.

 - Training programs including on FDA-drug classification for government officials.

-Commercial Specialist in charge of the oil and gas sector: Mrs. Rania Mekhail
+Contact for the Commercial Specialist in charge of the Healthcare Sector: Mrs. Rania Mekhail